piwesajopo/num-theory-chk/README.md

 ## Introduction

 I recently became insterested in number theory, mainly because what I first saw as a funny and aesthetic way to mathematically represent numbers turned out to have practical applications.
-I soon realized this was a part of arithmetic that is not covered deeply on schools as it has to do with arithmetic functions.
+I soon realized this was a part of arithmetic that is not covered deeply on elementary schools as it has to do with arithmetic functions.

-Hence came the idea of doing this repository, it serves several purposes:
+Hence came the idea of doing this repository.
+It serves several purposes:

 * Provides the code for a fun program that tells you the properties of a given number.
-* Teachs you about the concepts behind these properties (more documentation comming later).
+* Teachs you about the concepts behind these properties (more documentation coming later).
 * Have easy to understand short functions that can be used to teach children and young people about programming logic and math.
-* Has some interesting extra programming easter eggs for beginners that were not really needed like:
+* Has some interesting extra programming easter eggs for beginners like:
   - How to properly handle named parameters before and after non-named ones.
   - Passing functions to be used inside other functions.
-  - Optimized Integer versions of some math operations like IntPower and *Interger Powers* and *Integer Square Roots* based on bitwise operations.
+  - Optimized Integer versions of some math operations like *Interger Powers* and *Integer Square Roots* based on bitwise operations.

 ## Checks Performed